NLnetLabs/ploutos/docs/ploutos/docker_packaging.md

 If the required secrets are defined (see below), and the git ref is either the `main` branch or a `v*` tag, then the Docker image will be published to Docker Hub with the generated image name (see above).

 ## How it works

+The `docker` workflow job will do a Git checkout of the repository that hosts the caller workflow.

 ### Building